1 ¡Hola! :)

 - When you introduce yourself, it is polite to say Mucho gusto (Nice to meet you) right after.

-- When someone says Mucho gusto to you, you could respond with El gusto es mío.
+- When someone says Mucho gusto to you, you can respond with El gusto es mío or Encantado (if you’re male), Encantada (if you’re female) or Encantade (if you identify as non-binary).
 (The pleasure is mine.)

 Modelo-